includeos/includeos.org/_src/_pages/get_started.md

 ### Install libraries

-If you want to install IncludeOS on Mac OS you'll need a working installation of [brew] so the install script can install its dependencies.
+If you want to install IncludeOS on Mac OS you'll need a working installation of [Homebrew](https://brew.sh/) so the install script can install its dependencies.

 **NOTE:** The script will install packages.